Several years before the Amiga was born Palace Software published Cauldron and its sequel, The Pumpkin Strikes Back, for the 8-bit platforms.

 Pressing and holding the fire button to extend the reach of your stones works well, though it has to be said they’re especially feeble for a default weapon.
 In effect you end up avoiding more enemies than you kill, making the inclusion of your extensive arsenal a bit pointless.

-Super Cauldron isn’t a game that’s renound for its visual prowess, however, a number of elements spring to mind that weigh in its favour, highlighting the care and attention the developers devoted to it.
-There’s the semi-transparent animated waterfalls, weather effects incorporating thunder, lightening and snow set against immersive copper trick backdrops, and Zmira’s toe-tapping idle animation.
+Super Cauldron isn’t a game that’s renowned for its visual prowess, however, a number of elements spring to mind that weigh in its favour, highlighting the care and attention the developers devoted to it.
+There’s the semi-transparent animated waterfalls, weather effects incorporating thunder, lightning and snow set against immersive copper trick backdrops, and Zmira’s toe-tapping idle animation.

 Calling the animated opening sequence an ‘intro’ is ‘over-egging the pudding’ somewhat (there’s a phrase you don’t hear much these days).
 A few bats flutter back and forth across a dusky, foreboding clifftop vista before being joined by some more bats, and the game begins.
 All very atmospheric and beautifully crafted, it just doesn’t go anywhere, and does nothing to acquaint the player with the narrative.